guildai/guild.ai/pages/docs/runs.md

 ### Run directory

-A *run directory* is a file system directory (or folder) that contains artifacts associated with a run.
+A *run directory* is a file system directory (folder) that contains artifacts associated with a run.
 Guild creates a unique run directory for every run.
 This directory contains a variety of important data: